gatling/gatling/src/sphinx/http/recorder.rst

 Certificates
 ============

-Recording browsers' http traffic over ssl is possible ususally as the browser allows the user the option to accept a self signed certificate.
+Recording browsers' http traffic over ssl is possible usually as the browser allows the user the option to accept a self signed certificate.
 Devices other than browsers may not provide that option, making it impossible to record SSL traffic on those devices.

 A set of certificates can be generated to allow devices to trust the recorder proxy.